realtushartyagi/JavaScript/README.md

 # JavaScript
-In this repository, I am sharing my journey of learning JavaScript
+In this Repo, I am sharing my journey of learning JavaScript